Random matrices: Universal properties

-That only even powers of $\frac{1}{N}$ appear in the perturbative terms is a feature of our Hermitian ensemble: odd powers would appear in the real symmetric and Hermitian quaternionic cases.
-In this expansion, all perturbative and non-perturbative terms except $\bar{\rho}(x) = \bar{\rho}^{(0)}(x)$ are universal, and have universal expressions in terms of the spectral curve.
-For example, the functions $A_k(x)$ are periods of the spectral curve.
+The terms with powers of $\frac{1}{N}$ are called \textbf{perturbative} , while the terms with exponentials are called non-perturbative.
+That only even powers of $\frac{1}{N}$ appear is a feature of the Hermitian ensemble: odd powers would appear in the real symmetric or quaternionic cases.
+This can be understood in terms of the duality \eqref{beta_duality} of $\beta$-matrix models, which amounts to $H_N \leftrightarrow H_{-N}$ in the case $\beta=2$, and to $S_{-2N} \leftrightarrow Q_N$ in the cases $\beta=1, 4$.

+In the expansion, all perturbative and non-perturbative terms except $\bar{\rho}(x) = \bar{\rho}^{(0)}(x)$ are universal, and have universal expressions in terms of the spectral curve.
+For example, as we will see in \autoref{chap:LoopEq} the functions $A_k(x)$ are periods of the spectral curve.
+These functions must obey $\Re A_k\geq 0 $.
+If $A_k \in i \mathbb R$, then the corresponding term is called \textbf{oscillatory} .